-- Ensuring that the public, NGO and government stakeholders understand the Foundation program, its successes, challenges and achievements. - Establishing a distinct profile for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - · Motivating and involving volunteer groups to become involved in the Foundation's salmon conservation program. - Ensuring that potential applicants for funding are aware of the Foundation's program, how it works and how to apply for funding. - Ensuring that appropriate recognition is given to the Minister of Fisheries and Oceans for the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund trust for which the Foundation is responsible.
+- · To ensure that the public, NGO and government stakeholders understand the Foundation program, its successes, challenges and achievements. - To establish a distinct profile for The Atlantic Salmon Conservation Foundation as an efficient, effective and durable contributor to conservation of wild Atlantic salmon. - · To motivate and involve volunteer groups to become involved in the Foundation's salmon conservation program. - · To encourage potential applicants to apply for funding through the Foundation's program. - · To appropriately recognize our partners and the origin of the Foundation, including the Government of Canada's contribution to salmon conservation through creation of the Atlantic Salmon Endowment Fund trust for which the Foundation is responsible.